The Lorax (TV special)

-The Lorax is a musical Dr. Seuss animated short produced by DePatie–Freleng Enterprises which first aired as a television special on CBS in the United States on February 14 (Valentine's Day), 1972, and in Canada on CBC Television on October 22, 1972.
-The special was written by Theodor Geisel, based on his 1971 book of the same name.
+The Lorax is a musical Dr. Seuss animated short produced by DePatie–Freleng Enterprises which first aired as a television special on CBS in the United States on February 14, 1972, and in Canada on CBC Television on October 22, 1972.
+The special was written by Theodor Geisel (Dr. Seuss), based on his 1971 book of the same name.

 Plot

-One night, a young boy living in a polluted, grim ghost town wanders down 'The Street of the Lifted Lorax'.
-Along the dark street, he comes to the residence of a man named The Once-ler, a man in dark green-colored gloves whose face is never seen.
-He takes up an audience with the boy, and begins to explain the tale regarding the Lorax.